Click headings below to expand details (HTML5 best viewed in Chrome).

 Global change and bird distributions in North America

-With Morgan Tingley, I examine how birds respond to changing vegetation and climate in California and across North America.
-I have shown that phenological shifts in the Californian avifauna allow birds to track their temperature niches during nesting (in revision).
-I am also examining how species co-occurrences have in response to global change in California and North America, and I am involved in a new NSF-funded project to understand how climate change impacts the three-level tropic system of trees, caterpillars, and birds using macro-scale North American datasets.
+I examine how birds respond to changing vegetation and climate in California and across North America.
+So far, a key result is that phenological shifts conserve thermal niches in North American birds and reshape expectations for climate-driven range shifts (see news coverage from the New York Times, NPR, Mother Jones, Audubon Magazine, etc).
+Ongoing projects include a close look at the reorganization of species co-occurrence networks in response to global change, weather effects on bird demography, and an NSF-funded project to understand how climate change impacts the three-level tropic system of trees, caterpillars, and birds using macro-scale North American datasets.

 Biodiversity conservation in Peruvian Amazonia and beyond